Braneworlds in Warped Einsteinian Cubic Gravity: Introduction

 \section{Introduction}

 High-curvature theories have assumed a pivotal role in recent years, particularly in the exploration of frameworks extending beyond General Relativity (GR).
-These extended models are designed to address persistent challenges in large-scale physics, notably concerning phenomena such as dark energy \cite{energy} and dark matter \cite{matter}.
-One prominent class of alternative high-derivative models is represented by $f(R)$ models, see Refs. \cite{fr1,fr2,fr3}.
-In addition to these, metric-affine theories featuring high derivatives introduce novel effects not anticipated by GR, as demonstrated in Ref. \cite{Silva:2022pfd,Fay:2007gg}.
+These extended models aim to tackle enduring challenges in large-scale physics, particularly phenomena like dark energy \cite{energy,SupernovaCosmologyProject:1998vns}, which seems to propel the expansion of the universe, while dark matter can explain the flatness of galactic rotation curves \cite{matter}.
+One prominent class of alternative high-derivative models is represented by $f(R)$ models, see Refs. \cite{fr1,fr2}.
 Moreover, it is conceivable to expand the $f(R)$ family by incorporating additional scalars, such as $R_{\mu\nu}R^{\mu\nu}$ and $R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta}$ .
 A prominent instance of this extension is the Gauss-Bonnet (GB) term, defined as $\mathcal{G}=R^2-4R_{\mu\nu}R^{\mu\nu} +R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta} $.
 An important characteristic of this curvature invariant is its absence of ghost instabilities \cite{Nunez:2004ts}.
 However, it's worth noting that this term becomes topological in $4$-dimensions.
 Nevertheless, there exist methodologies to introduce modifications to the equations of motion due to the GB term, even within the context of $d=4$, as explored in Ref. \cite{Glavan:2019inb}.
 Additionally, it is noteworthy that this term emerges in the low-energy string effective action \cite{Zwiebach:1985uq}.
 Recently, GB gravity has been applied to cosmology \cite{cosm1,cosm2}, black hole \cite{black1,black2} and branes \cite{gb1,gb2,gb}.

 In general, higher-order interactions are anticipated to manifest in the low-energy effective action, which serves as the UV completion of GR.
 Beyond the quadratic term of the GB invariant, there are also cubic scalar invariants in the curvature that emerge within the bosonic string framework \cite{string}.
 In recent times, a prominent category of gravitational theories incorporating high-curvature terms has gained considerable attention, known as Generalized Quasi-Topological Gravities (GQTGs).
 In the context of static spherically symmetric (SSS) black holes, as demonstrated in Ref. \cite{robie}, this theory exhibits second-order equations of motion.
 GQTGs can be further categorized into three distinct classes.
 The first encompasses the well-established Lovelock theory, recognized as the most encompassing metric theory of gravity that yields second-order field equations across various spacetime dimensions \cite{Lovelock:1971yv}.
 Notably, Lovelock theory is absent in four dimensions.
 The second category is characterized as Quasi-Topological Gravities (QTG), presenting a less restrictive framework compared to Lovelock's theory.
 The QTG, like Lovelock theory, also yields equations of motion of second-order for SSS black hole solution \cite{Myers:2010ru}.
 Another intriguing characteristic of these two modified gravitational theories is that, in maximally symmetric backgrounds (MSB), the linearized equations of motion align with Einstein's linearized equations, differing only by a general prefactor.